gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ## Classes
 We use only two classes, namely skos:Concept and skos:ConceptScheme.
 Individuals in the name space mc: that correspond to concepts of various kind are instances of skos:Concept.
 Individuals in the name space mc: that correspond to the scheme of categorization are instances of skos:ConceptScheme.

-The schemes of categorization are described below in details.
+The schemes of categorization are described below in detail.

 ### Materials Behavior
 All concepts that come under Materials Behavior will be categorized under the following scheme.

      mc:MaterialsBehavior a skos:ConceptScheme

 For example, solidification is a material behavior concept.
 This is expressed as:

      mc:Solidification rdf:type skos:Concept
      mc:Solidification skos:inScheme mc:MaterialsBehavior

 Broader/narrower concepts are described using the skos vocabulary.
 For example:

      mc:AlloySolidification rdf:type skos:Concept
      mc:AlloySolidification skos:inScheme mc:MaterialsBehavior
      mc:AlloySolidification skos:broader mc:Solidification

 The following instances are listed as skos:topConcept for the scheme mc:MaterialsBehavior.

      mc:MaterialsBeavior skos:topConceptOf mc:ThermodynamicEquilibrium
      mc:MaterialsBeavior skos:topConceptOf mc:Diffusion
      mc:MaterialsBeavior skos:topConceptOf mc:TransportPhenomena